-On the down side, the components aren’t as protected.
+On the downside, the components aren’t as protected.
 That’s not to say the holographic sights are flimsy, mind you.
 The military uses EOTech sights in combat.
 They wouldn’t do that with some flimsy piece of cardboard.

 Check out our Best EOTech Holographic Sights Guide.

 The reticles are also different for red dots and EOTech holographic sights.
-A lot of personal preference here since some like the simplicity of a single red dot, while others like the larger circle of the EOTech for closer encounters.
+A lot of personal preference here since some like the simplicity of a single red dot while others like the larger circle of the EOTech for closer encounters.

 These are for when you want to reach out and touch your target.

 ACOG sights have magnification so that you can hit targets at longer distances.
 They’re not made for extreme distances, however, so if that’s your goal then a standard scope is the better choice for you.
-This is essentially to bridge the gap between iron sights and a scope.
+This is essential to bridge the gap between iron sights and a scope.

 While there are some copies of the style, ACOG sights are exclusively built by Trijicon as the term ACOG is their trademark.
 These have the same strengths as the standard red dot sights in that they’re a bit sturdier in design but you get the added bonus of being able to hit targets farther away.

-The down side is that these aren’t made for shooting up close.
+The downside is that these aren’t made for shooting up close.
 Some ACOG sights come with a holographic sight mounted on top to overcome this problem.
 You also can’t co-witness with an ACOG.

 I Can See Clearly Now

-If you like the long distance ability of the ACOG but don’t want to give up your close quarters abilities, there are magnifiers available for the other styles.
+If you like the long-distance ability of the ACOG but don’t want to give up your close quarters abilities, there are magnifiers available for the other styles.